vg-robin/gutenberg/packages/dataviews/README.md

 }
 ```

+By default, we add an empty value (label: "Select item").
+The label can be overriden by providing an empty element (`{ value: '', label: 'Custom label for empty value'}`).

 ### `filterBy`

 Configuration of the filters.
 By default, fields have filtering enabled using the field's `Edit` function for user input.
 When `elements` are provided, the filter will use those as predefined options instead.
 Set to `false` to opt the field out of filtering entirely.